alpha-bytes/zs50-content/psets/week3.md

 ## newFeat

 So much of the time in Apex development (and dev in general), you'll be re-writing code you or someone else implemented in the past.
 It may be because a bug has been discovered, there's a more efficient or practical means of implementing the same behavior (called `refactoring`, which we'll get to in another challenge), or because new requirements have arisen.
-In this challenge, we'll update our code to the the latter.
+In this challenge, we'll update our code due to the latter.

 In week2's **triggerHappy** challenge, your LeadDomain.doBeforeInsert() method checked each Lead for a null `Company` field value and inserted the Lead's first and last name for each.
 In this challenge, we'll take things a step further by adding the following requirement: